TESTIMONIALS

 Disputes break at specific points — legal, commercial, human.
 After 34 years litigating employment and commercial matters at trial and on appeal, I know where those points are, and how to move parties through them toward resolution.

 I serve as a neutral in cases involving discrimination and harassment, executive compensation and severance, restrictive covenants and trade secrets, partnership and shareholder disputes, and consumer matters.
-I am on the American Arbitration Association’s Employment and Consumer panels and accept direct appointments.
+I am on the American Arbitration Association’s Employment, Commercial and Consumer panels and accept direct appointments.

 METHOD